Autism Therapy

 With CBT, you will develop better coping strategies to help alleviate anxiety or depression associated with Autism or neurodiversity.
 ACT and Motivational Interviewing help identify your core values and connect them with your goals so you can live a more empowered life.

-As counselors who specialize in working with individuals with Autism along with their families, we want to help you flip the script on neurodivergence.
-Acknowledging and embracing what makes you different can become your greatest strength.
-With the right support, you can effectively navigate your world, live in alignment with your values, and move towards your goals with newfound confidence.
+As specialists in Autism therapy, we aim to help you embrace your neurodivergence rather than mask it.
+With the right support, you can effectively navigate the world, align with your values, and move toward your goals with newfound confidence.

 But Maybe You’re Not Sure If Autism Therapy Is Right For You Or Your Child…